-- review the effectiveness and performance of the Board; - evaluate the performance of the Audit and Nomination & Remuneration Committees; - provide the Board with recommendations of areas for improvement; - identify strategies for improving the Board's compliance against the 3rd edition principles, as well as reviewing the Board against its own Charter; and - undertake a high-level skills assessment.
+- · review the effectiveness and performance of the Board; - evaluate the performance of the Audit and Risk Committee and Nomination & Remuneration Committee: - provide the Board with recommendations of areas for improvement; - identify strategies for improving the Board's compliance against the 3rd edition principles, as well as reviewing the Board against its own Charter; and - undertake a high-level skills assessment.

 The Evaluation results were presented to the Board, via the Nomination and Remuneration Committee.
-The Board has reviewed the findings of the Evaluation and resolved to appoint a working group of Directors, led by the Chairman of the Nomination & Remuneration Committee to undertake a deeper analysis of the results, with the view to developing an action plan to address any recommendations.
+The Board has reviewed the findings of the Evaluation and resolved to appoint a working group of Directors, led by the Chairman of the Nomination and Remuneration Committee to undertake a deeper analysis of the results, with a view to developing an action plan to address any recommendations.